-Walter Kidde Portable Equipment Inc. was ordered to pay $12 million in civil penalties for not informing the Consumer Product Safety Commission (CPSC) in a timely manner about problems with millions of its fire extinguishers that caused property damage and contributed to more than a dozen injuries and at least one death.
+Walter Kidde Portable Equipment Inc. was ordered to pay $12 million in civil penalties.
+Regulators fined the company for not informing the Consumer Product Safety Commission (CPSC) in a timely manner about problems with millions of its fire extinguishers.
+The faulty extinguishers caused property damage and contributed to more than a dozen injuries and at least one death.

 The complaint concerns fire extinguishers with plastic handles manufactured by Mebane, North Carolina-based Kidde that were recalled in 2017 for failing to discharge during a fire emergency and for their nozzles detaching.
 A subset of affected fire extinguishers was involved in an earlier recall in February 2015.

 According to the complaint, Kidde underreported the scope and nature of the defect and the risk, as well as the number of products and models affected.
 Kidde also was accused of failing to immediately report the issue to CPSC.

 “Companies must immediately report to the CPSC information about unreasonable risks and defects that create substantial hazards,” said Acting Assistant Attorney General Jeffrey Bossert Clark of the Justice Department’s Civil Division.

 The recall involved about 37.8 million of various models of Kidde fire extinguishers produced as early as 1973.
 They were sold at Menards, Montgomery Ward, Sears, The Home Depot, Walmart and other department, home and hardware stores nationwide.
 Online, they were sold at Amazon.com, ShopKidde.com and other online retailers for between $12 and $50 and for about $200 for model XL 5MR.
 These fire extinguishers were also sold with commercial trucks, recreational vehicles, personal watercraft and boats.